Medically reviewed by Drugs.com. Last updated on Jun 16, 2021.

 Standard treatment options include:

 - Chemotherapy.
 Chemotherapy uses drugs to kill cancer cells.
 The drugs kill fast-growing cells, including myeloma cells.
-Chemotherapy drugs can be given through a vein in your arm or taken in pill form.
 High doses of chemotherapy drugs are used before a bone marrow transplant.

 - Corticosteroids.
 Corticosteroid medications regulate the immune system to control inflammation in the body.
 They are also active against myeloma cells.
-Corticosteroids can be taken in pill form or administered through a vein in your arm.

 Bone marrow transplant.
 A bone marrow transplant, also known as a stem cell transplant, is a procedure to replace your diseased bone marrow with healthy bone marrow.

 Before a bone marrow transplant, blood-forming stem cells are collected from your blood.
 You then receive high doses of chemotherapy to destroy your diseased bone marrow.
 Then your stem cells are infused into your body, where they travel to your bones and begin rebuilding your bone marrow.

 - Radiation therapy.
-This treatment uses beams of energy, such as X-rays and protons, to damage myeloma cells and stop their growth.
-Radiation therapy may be used to quickly shrink myeloma cells in a specific area — for instance, when a collection of abnormal plasma cells form a tumor (plasmacytoma) that's causing pain or destroying a bone.
+Radiation therapy uses high-powered energy beams from sources such as X-rays and protons to kill cancer cells.
+It may be used to quickly shrink myeloma cells in a specific area — for instance, when a collection of abnormal plasma cells form a tumor (plasmacytoma) that's causing pain or destroying a bone.

 How treatments are used

 Which combination of treatments you're likely to receive will depend on whether you're considered a good candidate for bone marrow transplant.
 This depends on the risk of your disease progressing, your age and your overall health.

-If you're considered a candidate for bone marrow transplant, your initial therapy will likely include a combination of treatments, such as targeted therapy, biological therapy, corticosteroids and, sometimes, chemotherapy.
+If you're considered a candidate for bone marrow transplant, your initial therapy will likely include a combination of treatments, such as targeted therapy, immunotherapy, corticosteroids and, sometimes, chemotherapy.

 Your blood stem cells will likely be collected after you've undergone a few months of treatment.
 You may undergo the bone marrow transplant soon after your cells are collected or the transplant may be delayed until after a relapse, if it occurs.
-In some cases, doctors recommend two bone marrow transplants for people with multiple myeloma.
+In some situations, doctors recommend two bone marrow transplants for people with multiple myeloma.